How to Decide When to Replace a Refrigerator

-YORK APPLIANCES & HVAC/R, Founded by Fernando may in 1988, in the city of Highland Park CA.
+YORK APPLIANCES & HVAC/R was founded by Fernando May in 1988 in Highland Park, California.

 KENMORE WHIRLPOOL AMANA GE CROSLEY BROWN FRIGIDAIRE VIKING MAYTAG SAMSUNG HOT POINT ADMIRAL KIRKLAND AND MORE.

-our goal is provide an excellent service repairs, customer service & good prices, using original parts, and technicians with the type of knowledge to be able to provide for you a good service experience..
+Our goal is provide excellent service and repairs at good prices with great customer service.
+Using original parts, our technicians have the type of knowledge to be able to provide you a good service experience.